I don’t know how much you paid for your antique duck decoy, but you’re about to be frazzled by how much people have paid for them in the past.

 1. The Crowell Bundle

-I’m calling it this because two decoys were sold at the same time for a whopping $1,130,000.
+I’m calling it this because two decoys were sold together for a whopping $1,130,000.

 On record, this is the most expensive decoy purchase to date, but it comes with some interesting and unique details.